apache/spark/docs/index.md

     ./bin/spark-submit examples/src/main/python/pi.py 10

-Spark also provides a R API.
+Spark also provides an experimental R API since 1.4 (only RDD and DtaFrame APIs included).
 To run Spark interactively in a R interpreter, use `bin/sparkR`:

     ./bin/sparkR --master local[2]